Preventive work to combat violent radicalisation and extremism

 The programme targets groups and individuals who are in danger of being radicalised.
 The objective is to ensure that the government’s capacity and permanent structures for preventing violent radicalisation and extremism are in place everywhere in Finland.
 Expertise and best practices need to be readily available.
 In particular, the aim is to strengthen the ability of children and adolescents to identify, and guard against, violence-inducing messages and propaganda.

 The first National Action Plan was completed in 2012.
 Adopted in 2016, the new updated Action Plan builds on the first Plan.
-The new Plan now includes measures for coping with the changes and new challenges in the operating environment.
+The Plan now includes measures for coping with the changes and new challenges in the operating environment.
+The Plan was evaluated in spring 2019 and it will be updated later in 2019.

 The Action Plan was drawn up as a result of cooperation between the authorities, NGOs and communities, and was approved by the ministerial working group on internal security in April 2016.